-College of Arts, Humanities & Social Sciences

-Academics & Admissions Research & Discovery

-'''

-Why the Creative

-& Liberal Arts

-'''

-Arts

-ative News & rts Events

-About

 New Editors Initiate Innovative Changes at Denver Quarterly

-"New Editors Initiate Innovative Changes at Denver Quarterly."
-Jessica Comola.
-University of Denver, Arts, Humanities & Social Sciences, Newsroom (October 11, 2019): https://liberalarts.du.edu/news-events/all-articles/new-editors-initiate-innovative-changes-denver-quarterly

-Author(s) Jessica Comola
+Jessica Comola Creativity & the Arts

+October 11, 2019

+https://liberalarts.du.edu/news-events/all-articles/new-editors-initiate-innovativechanges-denver-quarterly

 John Ashbery, César Vallejo, Joan Didion, Robert Penn Warren - these are just a few of the writers published in DU's Denver Quarterly, the oldest, continuously publishing literary arts journal west of the Mississippi.
 With a 53-year history publishing innovative work in poetry, fiction and nonfiction, Denver Quarterly isn't showing any signs of slowing down.

-Under the new editorship of W. Scott Howard, professor in the Department of English and Literary Arts, the journal has big plans to expand publication in print and online, revitalize their on-campus presence and deepen relationships with Denver's larger literary community."Our editorial cohort is becoming more robust, more diverse; there's more energy, and also more coordination and collaboration," says Howard, who assumed editorship in July.
+Under the new editorship of W. Scott Howard, professor in the Department of English and Literary Arts, the journal has big plans to expand publication in print and online, revitalize their on-campus presence and deepen relationships with Denver's larger literary community.
+"Our editorial cohort is becoming more robust, more diverse; there's more energy, and also more coordination and collaboration," says Howard, who assumed editorship in July.

 Founded in 1966 by author, editor and DU professor John Williams, the journal is led by DU students under the guidance and mentorship of faculty.
 Poet Bin Ramke and novelist Laird Hunt served as the journal's previous editors, guiding the publication for the past 25 years.

 Howard views his role as one of "energizing" the team, which has expanded to include undergraduate interns alongside editorial assistants and assistant editors drawn from the department's MA and PhD students.
+The role of associate editor is awarded each year to one PhD candidate through the Denver Quarterly Editorial Fellowship.
+Vincent James, a prose writer and creative writing doctoral student, is this year's recipient.